-Israel flattens tower in the heard of Gaza City amid deadly bombardment
+Israel flattens tower in the heart of Gaza City amid deadly bombardment

 There was no immediate information about any casualties.

-Israel’s air force said in a statement its fighter jets have hit two high-rise buildings in Gaza, alleging that they housed Hamas “military infrastructure”.
+Israel’s air force said in a statement its fighter jets hit two high-rise buildings in Gaza, alleging they housed Hamas “military infrastructure”.

 It was not immediately clear if one of those buildings the air force was referring to was the Palestine Tower.